-4.3 Large deviations
+4.4 Large deviations

-For our purposes, the main role of the relative entropy is in the characterization of large deviations of empirical measures.
+We now turn to a related interpretation of entropy, and especially relative entropy.
+For these purposes, the main role of the relative entropy is in the characterization of large deviations of empirical measures.

 Large deviations are best explained by an example.
-We toss a balanced coin n times, and we call S_n the number of heads.
-Well-known properties of S_n are2
+We toss a balanced coin n times, and we call $S_n$ the number of heads.
+Well-known properties of $S_n$ are